StrongRay/Tensorflow-1.12-GPU-Ubuntu-18.04/README.md

 # Tensorflow-1.12-GPU-Ubuntu-18.04
-Building Tensorflow 1.12 with GPU from scratch
+Building Tensorflow 1.12 with GPU from scratch Reference: https://www.tensorflow.org/install/source

-Why this is needed:  Not every hardware is the same, some will have GPU, some have different CUDA versions, etc.  Building from scratch helps cater to your specific hardware especially your combination of versions of python, CUDA, CUDNN and NCCL   And this helps to fine tune your UNIX skills to “debug” where one has gone wrong and how to search for solutions off the internet.
+Not every hardware is the same, some will have GPU, some have different CUDA versions, etc.  Building from scratch helps you cater to your specific hardware especially for your combination of versions of python, CUDA, CUDNN and NCCL   And this helps to fine tune your UNIX skills to “debug” where one has gone wrong and how to search for solutions off the internet.

 ## 1. Get the Tensorflow source codes